Mānuka Honey Certifications Buyer's Guide: UMF, MGO, MGS, and NPA Decoded

 — Karen L., Tauranga

 Our mānuka oil is East Cape sourced, GC-MS tested by an accredited third-party laboratory, and batch-traceable.
-If you want the certificate for your bottle, ask.
+Our UMF 15+ Mānuka honey is UMFHA-certified and East Cape sourced.
+If you want the certificate for your bottle or jar, ask.
 It exists.
+Tracked delivery to the US and UK.

 Questions about how mānuka oil fits a daily skincare routine, or how it compares to other botanicals?
 The full Mānuka FAQ covers both — no inbox required.